How To Generate All Domain Controllers in Active Directory

 Repadmin is a command line tool used for diagnosing and repairing replication problems.

 It can be used from an elevated command prompt by typing ntdsutil.

 repadmin / showrepl*

-It is usually not necessary to create manual connections when the KCC is being used to generate automatic connections.
-If any conditions change, the KCC automatically reconfigures the connections.
+It is usually not necessary to create manual connections when the KCC is being used to generate automatic connections; if any conditions change, the KCC automatically reconfigures the connections.

-If a connection is not working due to a failed domain controller, the KCC automatically builds temporary connections to other replication sites (if the damage is not too big), to ensure that replication occurs.
+If a connection is not working due to a failed domain controller, the KCC automatically builds temporary connections to other replication sites (if the damage is not too big) to ensure that replication occurs.

-However, if you manually create a connection/specify a bridgehead server, if that server goes offline, KCC will not create a new connection and replication between the affected sites will stall.
+However, if you manually create a connection or specify a bridgehead server, and that server goes offline, KCC will not create a new connection and replication between the affected sites will stall.

 Feel free to contribute!